DmitryGubanov/portfolio-backtester/README.md

 By introducing bonds, we've cut down our risk by ~40% at the cost of ~20% of our gains.
 As a result, the Sharpe and Sortino ratios are both higher.
 From the graphs, we can see our asset allocations have veered away from what we set intially (0.6 and 0.4, check the sample files).

-### Step 3
+### Step 3: Maintain ratios by rebalancing

-Let's rebalance quarterly to maintain our desired ratios.
+Let's rebalance quarterly to maintain our desired ratios of 60% SPY and 40% TLT, as defined by our strategy file.

 ```
 $ python3.5 folio.py --portfolio 10000 --strategy stocks-and-bonds --rebalance q